 After filing Chapter 13 and completing the 3-5-year plan, you will likely be able to remove liens from real property.
 The court may issue a loan cramdown, which lowers the principal balance of remaining unsecured debts.

 Chapter 11 Bankruptcy

 However, the Small Business Reorganization Act of 2019 adds Subchapter V to Chapter 11.
 Effective on February 19, 2020, small businesses can file a streamlined, cost-effective, and advantageous form of Chapter 11 that allows them to stay in business while negotiating reasonable payment plans with their creditors.
-At LSAS Attorneys, our lawyers have an in-depth understanding of how Subchapter V will work, and we look forward to helping small businesses file with an unprecedented potential for success.
+At LSS Law, our bankruptcy lawyers in Fort Lauderdale have an in-depth understanding of how Subchapter V will work, and we look forward to helping small businesses file with an unprecedented potential for success.

 Chapter 12 Bankruptcy